 , all age groups report online shopping more than before the outbreak.
 As people buy more and from more sources, the chances of fraud increase.

 The trend is set to continue, so it's time for retailers and advertisers to get familiar with the playing field.
 If you want to tap into the immense potential of affiliate marketing, you must know what you're up against.

-8 Affiliate Marketing Scams To Know About In 2022
+8 Affiliate Marketing Scams To Know About.